zpipe07/bigger-pockets-challenge/README.md

 button the focus is transferred to the edit form for obvious reasons.

 # JavaScript
+I enjoyed using React.js.
+I like how it handles application state.
+In my implementation I hold the state that is returned from the data base in the ProperyList component: here I handle adding, editing, and deleting individual Property components.
+I handle state that is specific to each property down in the actual Property components: things like if the property is being edited or not.

 # CSS
 The app is responsive.
 I prefer to develop with a mobile-first approach.
 I use